 I’ll try and cover as much detail as possible here with an easy step by step guide, listing all the materials, tools required and the total cost of the job.

-If you like the look of my decking area and veranda take a look at these posts:
+If you like the look of my decking area and veranda take a look at these posts which provide easy step by step guides:

 Porcelain tile installation options

-There are a few different ways to lay outdoor porcelain tiles so you’ll need to decide which is right for you.
-I went for a solid concrete bed as it is considered the easiest and most cost effective method.
+There are a few different ways to lay an outdoor tile so you’ll need to decide which is right for you.
+I went for a solid mortar bed as it is considered the easiest and most cost effective method.
 I’d also completed a similar job before with a garden patio so was familiar with the process.
 Take a look at my garden shed post to see how I achieved this.

 Another option would be a system called PorcelQuick Adpeds.
 It uses a series of small pedestals created from sharp sand a quick setting cement.
 The tiles can then be installed using an adhesive and joints can be grouted.

 The third option would be to go for a self-levelling pedestal system.
 Whilst these are more suited to balconies and roof terraces they could be used for a patio area.
 They aren’t normally sealed with grout which allows for drainage in between and the void underneath allows for cables to be installed.